Content Marketing Strategy: How To Build For Your Business

 Know Your Audience

-For a successful B2C content marketing strategy, you will need to be clear about who your audience is so you can create the right content to reach them.
+For a successful B2C content marketing strategy, you must be clear about who your audience is so you can create the right content to reach them.
 The type of audience you target will determine the content you will put out.
 There are three things you need to learn here.

 Collect Demographic Data